 Tuesday – Friday: Closed

 Please call the Parish Office to make an appointment with the priest.

 Our Parish Priests

 Rev. Fr.
 Dr. Clarence Devadass

-A Diocesan Priest of the Archdiocese of Kuala Lumpur, is currently the Director of the Catholic Research Centre, Malaysia, the Executive Secretary of the Office of Theological Concerns in the Federation of Asian Bishops Conferences (FABC) and a Visiting Research Associate at the University of Nottingham, Malaysia.
-He is also the Editor of the magazine, Catholic Asian News.
+A Diocesan priest of the Archdiocese of Kuala Lumpur and is currently the Director of the Catholic Research Centre, Malaysia.
+He is also a Visiting Research Associate at the University of Nottingham, Malaysia and the Editor of the magazine, Catholic Asian News.

 Rev. Fr.
 Bernard Hyacinth SJ

-A Jesuit priest, is the Director of the Office of Human Development in the Archdiocese of Kuala Lumpur and also oversees the Archdiocesan Lenten Campaign.
+A Jesuit priest who is currently serving in the Archdiocese of Kuala Lumpur.
 Prior to returning to Malaysia, most of his ministry had been among the refugees in Europe, Asia Pacific and the Middle East.
-He continues even now to give retreats and spiritual direction to students, youths, adults and religious.
+Apart from parish ministry, he continues to give retreats and spiritual direction to students, youths, adults and religious.